guaguanco127/br.delay.pitch/MaxMSP Abstraction/README.md

 The 7th inlet is the amount of dry and wet signal between 0. and 100.
 The default is 100.

 Double click on the object and you can see inside of the object.
 This way you can study how it was built.

+## <a name="Version"></a>Version History

+br.delay.pitch.abs.1.1 included a dc block into the feedback loop on 05-14-2024